-Euro skids as Italy votes 'No' on reform, dollar in demand
+Euro under the gun, shares hit after Italy votes 'no' on reform

-SYDNEY The euro slid in Asia on Monday after exit polls showed Italian Prime Minster Matteo Renzi clearly losing a constitutional referendum that could end his career and destabilize the country's shaky banking system.
+SINGAPORE/SYDNEY The euro was under the gun on Monday, skidding to a 20-month low after Italian Prime Minister Matteo Renzi said he would resign following a stinging defeat on constitutional reform that could destabilise the country's shaky banking system.

+"The 'no' vote was priced in to a certain extent in advance.
+So I do not expect a freefall in the euro in the near term," said Minori Uchida, chief currency analyst at the Bank of Tokyo-Mitsubishi.

+"But in the long run, this will delay progress in Italy's efforts to get rid of banks' bad debt and is likely to widen the yield spread of German Bunts and the Italian bonds," he added.

-The single currency dropped to $1.0577 in thin trade, after starting around $1.0645 earlier.
-The dollar was underpinned by expectations of a U.S. rate rise this month, and even held its ground on the safe-haven yen at 113.20.
+The dollar was supported by expectations of a U.S. rate increase this month and gained 0.1 percent to 113.74 yen JPY=.

+The New Zealand dollar NZD= slipped 0.7 percent to $0.0782 after Prime Minister John Key unexpectedly announced his resignation on Monday, saying it was the "right time" to leave politics.

+Key, a former foreign exchange dealer who worked at firms including Merrill Lynch, won office for the National Party in 2008, ending the nine-year rule of Labour’s Helen Clark.

 Dealers said Italian bonds were set to come under pressure as top-rated U.S. Treasuries and German bunds gained.
-Asian investors are often reluctant to trade on European developments, preferring to wait for the continent's markets to open.
+Futures for U.S. 10-year Treasury notes added 10 ticks <0#TY:>.

-Investors and Europe's politicians fear victory for the opposition 'No' camp could cause political instability and renewed turmoil for Italy's banks, pushing the euro zone towards a fresh crisis.
+Investors and Europe's politicians fear victory for the opposition 'No' camp could cause political instability and renewed turmoil for Italy's banking sector, which has been hit by fears over its huge exposure to bad loans built up during years of economic downturn.

+Renzi's resignation represents a fresh blow to the European Union, the euro zone's heavily indebted third-largest economy which is struggling to overcome a raft of crises

 Ultimately, the danger is that Italy holds a vote on whether to leave the euro, possibly triggering a break up of the entire bloc.